kickylau/kk-master-mind-game/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Growing up in the 90s, as a huge fan of the Simpsons and all other arcade games, I would like to bring this board game to a more interative and immersive way for users to explore with.
+Growing up in the 90s, as a huge fan of the Simpsons and all other arcade games, I would like to bring this board game in a more interative and immersive way for users to explore.
 It's a leisure simple game that you will never get bored with.